azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 Ok, now we can start recognizing some text.
 With the Computer Vision API, this is a two-step process:

-1. Submit the image
+1. Submit the image (Post-request)
-1. Query if the image has been processed
+1. Query if the image has been processed (Get-request)

 ```python
 api_key = "xxx" # Paste your API Key here!